Accelergy-Project/hwcomponents/docs/source/notes/finding_and_using_models.rst

 This document follows the ``1_finding_and_using_models.ipynb`` tutorial.

 ``hwcomponents`` supports many different component models.
-We can list available component models with the :py:func:`hwcomponents.get_models` function.
-This function returns a list of :py:class:`hwcomponents.EnergyAreaModel` subclasses.
+We can list available component models with the :py:func:`~hwcomponents.find_models.get_models` function.
+This function returns a list of :py:class:`~hwcomponents.model.EnergyAreaModel` subclasses.

 You may also use the ``hwcomponents --list`` command from the shell.